KostyaRyabov/rkamireapipeline/README.md

 # rkamireapipeline

-Pipeline for Microsoft cloud computing
+Pipeline for Microsoft cloud computing.
+Designed for educational purposes.